EA-b13/LULC_L3_Analysis/scripts/clustering/README.md

 ## L7,L8 clustering (2016-17)

-Generate_NonPadded_L7_L8_TS_TrainingData (L7, L8 clustering, 2016-17).ipynb - To generate time series from Landsat 7, Landsat 8 satellites for HY2016 which is used to run clustering on top of it.
+Generate_NonPadded_L7_L8_TS_TrainingData (L7, L8 clustering, 2018-19).ipynb [CHANGE start_date, end_date TO HY2016 IN THE SCRIPT] - To generate time series from Landsat 7, Landsat 8 satellites for HY2016 which is used to run clustering on top of it.

 ![image](https://github.com/EA-b13/LULC_L3_Analysis/assets/142974585/4c5aa242-34d9-4ef4-98f6-57a7f022699d)